In this blog, I start disclosing my editing workflow, and the first topic I’d like to introduce is Luminosity Masks.

 Often when I shoot landscapes and cityscapes I shoot multiple images of the same subject, tweaking the exposure at every shot.
 It’s a process known as bracketing, and most cameras nowadays offer this function at the push of a button.

-This is useful because cameras aren’t always capable of showing the entire dynamic range of a scene into a single shot.
-So, often I do this to have a broader dynamic range to work with.
+This is useful because cameras aren’t always capable of showing the entire dynamic range of a scene in a single shot.
+So, often, photographers do this to have a broader dynamic range to work with.

-It’s the exact same idea behind HDR photography (HDR stands for High Dynamic Range) which is even available in smartphones now.
+It’s the idea behind HDR photography (HDR stands for High Dynamic Range) which is even available in smartphones now.

-Using Luminosity Masks though, you can make a lot more refined adjustments and use only the best bits of each shot.
-And since they can be applied to as many layers as you wish, there is room for great enhancements.
+Using Luminosity Masks, you can make more refined adjustments and use only the best bits of each shot.
+And since they can be applied to as many layers as you wish, there is room for significant enhancements.